how to find us

 Please try not to let the tap run onto the ground to avoid making the area around it boggy.

-As a festival style alternative we very much recommend the bath towel size ‘festival wipes’ available from Home Bargains and also from Amazon here: https://amzn.to/2jfcunk.
+As a festival style alternative we very much recommend the bath towel size ‘festival wipes’ available from Home Bargains and also from Amazon here.

 In a word, no. There is no electric hook up for any form of camping and there’s nowhere within the festival site to plug into.
 Therefore please bring power banks for phones and make sure any lights etc. are battery powered.

 Hopestock is an invite-only, friends event with no public ticketing which means we are able to keep it as private event.
-This means we are able to avoid the need for the likes of security, event licence, insurance and a whole host other things which would otherwise be required and helps us keep our pricing affordable.
+The most notable difference to you is probably the lack of security which, alongside a couple of other savings, helps us keep our pricing affordable (the margins are impossibly tight for a small event where we have to bring everything in!).

 There are a few key things to be aware of:

-i) Everyone in attendance is at most once removed, from me (John) the organiser and it’s a friends event so we don’t feel the need for security.
+i) Everyone in attendance is at most once removed, from me (John) the organiser and it’s a friends event (hence we don’t feel the need for security).

 The event finances are formally handled by a partnership made up by John & Helen Hope.
 We take on the financial risk of running the event and when you pay us to attend, please consider your money safe.
 There are no legal terms and conditions to cover this – we consider the holding of funds and the issue of any refunds where required to be done in good faith in the spirit of this as a friends get together.